Web-Multi-Media/HttpStreamingServer/README.md

 You'll need to have [`docker`](https://docs.docker.com/install/) and [`docker-compose`](https://docs.docker.com/compose/install/) installed.

-#### Configuration
+#### RUN

 The first time you load the application you will need to perform migrations:

     `docker-compose run --rm web python manage.py migrate`

-You will have to fill the db with the video info:

-    `docker-compose run --rm web python manage.py populatedb`

 Run the server:

     `docker-compose up`

 Now the application should be accessible from your browser at `http://localhost:1337/StreamServerApp/`.

+#### CONFIGURATION

+The videos contained in the Videos/ folder are updated everytime the app is launched.

+If you want to manually triggers an update, use the following command

+    `docker-compose run --rm web python manage.py populatedb`